 The SOR technology monitors all major exchanges and externally completes orders that can’t be filled internally from the World Book.

 With Prime Brokerage, you have direct market access to all exchanges in the World Book without having to create an account on each individual exchange.
-Furthermore, QUOINE has been building partnerships with a network of banks over the last three years to ensure the quick transfer of your fiat funds.
+Furthermore, Quoine has been building partnerships with a network of banks over the last several years to ensure the quick transfer of your fiat funds.

 Using Prime Brokerage, you can also extend a credit line and leverage trades using your existing balances.

-QASH is an ERC20 token you use to pay for services on the QUOINE LIQUID platform.
-Beyond that, QASH holders may also receive discounts, promotional products, and ICO investment opportunities with coins that QUOINE helps to launch.
+QASH is an ERC20 token you use to pay for services on the Liquid platform.
+Beyond that, QASH holders may also receive discounts, promotional products, and ICO investment opportunities with coins that Quoine helps to launch.
 The team also emphasizes in their whitepaper that other organizations may use it for their own purposes similar to how some financial institutions use the Ripple XRP token.